David R. Soll: Background

 Soll was born in South Philadelphia, Pennsylvania, and graduated from Central High School for Boys in 1959 with a bachelor of arts degree.
 He was inducted into the Central High School Hall of Fame in 2018.

 A student at the University of Wisconsin from 1960 to 1969, he earned his bachelor of science, master of science and doctor of philosophy degrees there.
 He then served as a post-doctoral fellow at Brandeis University, where he taught Introductory Biology.

 In 1972, he joined the Department of Biology at the University of Iowa as an assistant professor, was promoted to associate professor in 1976 and to full professor in 1982.
 In 1989, he was awarded the Roy J. and Lucille Carver/Emil Witschi Professorship of the Biological Sciences; he also became a full professor of Dentistry that same year.

 In 2005 and 2006, respectively, he was elected as a fellow of the American Association for the Advancement of Science (AAAS) and the American Academy of Microbiology.
 In 2009, he was awarded the Lucille K. George Medal from the International Society for Human and Animal Mycology, and in 2013, he was awarded the Rhoda Benham Medal from the Medical Mycological Society of the Americas.

 Family

-Soll was married for thirty years to Michele Morice (1953-2010), and is currently married to Dr. Melinda A. Weinstein, a literary and art historian.
+Soll was married for thirty years to Michele Morice (1953-2010), and is currently married to Dr. Melinda A. Weinstein.
 He has three children, Jacob Soll, Samantha Soll and Benjamin Soll.